n. Provisions

 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in Statement of Profit and Loss when the liabilities are derecognised as well as through the EIR amortisation process.

 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the Statement of Profit and Loss.
+The EIR amortization is included as finance costs in the Statement of Profit and Loss.
 This category generally applies to borrowings.

 Derecognition